Hh440/CineMax/README.md

     npm run dev
     ```

+    3c: Now you can add and delete theatres, add movies ,create showtimes.
+   ### NOTE : Admin username and password are as follows.
+Only use the following usernamme and password to access Adminfrontend :
+      username : admin
+      password : signin

-4. To run User Frontend:
+5. To run User Frontend:
     ```bash
     cd CineMax/frontend
    ```